-This information has been prepared in accordance with Article 318-10 of the General Regulations of the AMF (Autorité des Marchés Financiers) and AMF Instruction No. 2012-07.
-It is intended to inform Primonial REIM France customers, regardless of their category, about the procedure for handling complaints.
+This information has been drawn up in accordance with Article 313-8 of the General Regulations of the AMF (Autorité des Marchés Financiers) and AMF Instruction n° 2012-07.
+It is intended to inform clients of Primonial REIM France, regardless of their category, about the procedure for handling complaints.

-Primonial Real Estate Investment Management endeavours to provide a quality service to its customers on a daily basis.
-If you are dissatisfied with the quality of our services or products, please address your complaint to the Customer Service Manager, the person in charge of handling complaints within Primonial REIM France .
+Primonial REIM France strives to provide its clients with quality service on a daily basis.
+If you are dissatisfied with the quality of our services or products, you can send your complaint to your usual contacts within the Client Department or directly to the Client Relations Manager, the person in charge of handling complaints within Primonial REIM France.

-Possible methods of referral to the person in charge of handling complaints within Primonial REIM France :
+Possible ways of contacting the person in charge of handling complaints at Primonial REIM France:

-To ensure that your complaint has reached us, we recommend you send it to us by regular mail or with an acknowledgement of receipt.
+In order to ensure that we have received your complaint, we recommend that you send it to us by registered post or with a receipt.

 Complaint processing times:

-Primonial REIM France undertakes to send the customer an acknowledgement of receipt within no more than 10 working days, where the complaint cannot be processed more quickly.
-From the date of receipt, the request will be processed within a period of no more than 2 months, except in the event of special circumstances that have been duly evidenced.
+Primonial REIM France undertakes to send the client an acknowledgement of receipt within a maximum of 10 working days, in the event that the claim cannot be processed more quickly.
+From the date of receipt, the request will be processed within a period that may not exceed 2 months, except in the event of the occurrence of duly justified special circumstances.

-If you are dissatisfied with the action taken on your complaint, you may appeal to the Ombudsman of the Autorité des Marchés Financiers by filling in the mediation request form.
+If you are dissatisfied with the outcome of your complaint, you may appeal to the Mediator of the Autorité des Marchés Financiers by filling in themediation request form.
 The mediation charter is also available on the AMF website.

 17, place de la bourse 75082 PARIS CEDEX 02